 You should read all the information about fees and costs because it is important to understand their impact on your investment.

 [If relevant] Fees and costs for particular investment options are set out on page [insert page number].

+Fees and Costs Summary